In conversation with Shravan Shankar, Co-Founder of Climake

 Climake plays a critical role in enabling innovative and effective solutions in the climate action space to get implemented:

 Advisory role to companies in the climate action space

 Help them access funding to build their solutions

 Enable them to access customers and in the process make their solutions more prevalent and easily accessible.
 In this process Climake has been helping to create opportunities for tech and sustainability startups to grow.

 Climake has witnessed tremendous amount of progress in the climate action space in India, leading Shravan to strongly believe that there is hope for the future.

-Shravan's interaction with the teens at the Young Executives' Club had several important takeaways that enabled the group to not just gain a better understanding of this phenomenon but also learn about the significant efforts that are happening in India, in the climate action space.
+Shravan's interaction with the teens at the Young Writers' Club had several important takeaways that enabled the group to not just gain a better understanding of this phenomenon but also learn about the significant efforts that are happening in India, in the climate action space.
 His presentation is an eye opener not just for teens but also for every adult.
 Sharing a synopsis of what we learnt from him.
 Read on to be correctly informed.